Blueberry Mango Crisp is a fun toaster oven dessert bursting with sweet-tart summertime flavor. Don’t forget the ice cream!

 - 2 tablespoons Light Brown Sugar, Packed

-- Preheat your toaster oven to 375°F on the BAKE setting and lightly grease a 1-quart baking dish with oil or butter.
+- Lightly grease a 1-quart baking dish with oil or butter.

 - Combine the mango, blueberries, vanilla, and lime juice in the prepared dish.
 Stir well to coat all of the fruit.

 - In a small bowl combine the oats, flour, cinnamon, salt, and brown sugar.
 Drizzle with melted butter and stir well until no dry spots remain.